Int-Mosfet/nRF_Detekt/README.md

 # nRF_Detekt
-Using nRF24L01+ radio modules to send remote logs of activating a sensor
+Using nRF24L01+ radio modules to send remote logs of activating a sensor from transmitter connected to sensor to an ideally hidden receiver.

+I will likely soon move development to Atmel Studio 7, but...

 Add in these libraries to the Arduino IDE to build: